DataDan01/Daniel-s-Neural-Network-Adventures/ReadMe.md

 ### Bonus Goals

 1. Experiment with different types of training approaches and cost functions
-2. Automatically create "random" networks, train them, and ensemble them to create a meta-model
+2. Automatically create "random" networks, train them, and ensemble them to create a meta-model:
   + Random activation functions
   + Random cost functions
   + Random connections
+3. Try to build a faster implementation with Rcpp or Julia

 ### Resources

 [Hacker's guide to Neural Networks by Andrej Karpathy](http://karpathy.github.io/neuralnets/)